Branch Foundling Hospitals

 Therefore, six branch hospitals were established across England to house the vast number of children returning from their nurses in the late 1750s and the 1760s.
 The locations were chosen for their clean air, providing a healthy environment for the children.
 They were also likely to provide local apprenticeships in agriculture and the textile industries.

-Five of the branches were set up in existing buildings, with a new building constructed in Shrewsbury.
+Four of the branches were set up in existing buildings, with new buildings constructed in Ackworth and Shrewsbury.
 All the branches had an infirmary, and most had a workshop or ‘manufactory’ where children learned textile skills, such as spinning wool and flax and weaving cloth.

 Ackworth Foundling Hospital (1757-1773)